OutSystems/docs-product/src/setup-maintain/setup/ssl-domain-cloud/ssl-domain-cloud.md

 You'll first need a valid SSL certificate for your chosen domain, this allows your end users to access apps using HTTPS.
 To acquire a valid certificate, you must own the desired domain address (for example, www.example.com) and:

 1. Obtain an SSL certificate from a trusted Certificate Authority with the desired domain.
+Refer to [How to generate a CSR](https://success.outsystems.com/Support/Enterprise_Customers/Installation/How_to_generate_a_CSR) for more information.
 The supported formats are either **PEM** or **PFX** with a maximum private key size of 4096 bits.
 Contact your Certificate Authority if none of these formats are supplied.

 1. Create a CNAME Record for the domain address that points directly to the OutSystems Enterprise address your environment uses.
 An example is acme.outsystemsenterprise.com.